-On display from May 8 through September 19, 2021, this free and open to the public exhibit, will hang in the temporary exhibit hall at the George H.W.
+On display from May 8 through September 19, 2021, this free and open to the public exhibit, hung in the temporary exhibit hall at the George H.W.
 Bush Gallery at the National Museum of the Pacific War.

-Featuring more than 60 pieces of original art from nearly 30 artists throughout Fredericksburg's history, the exhibit will include original sketches, oil paintings and watercolors.
-These works of art will be on loan from major institutions and museums across Texas as well as from private collections.
+Featuring more than 60 pieces of original art from nearly 30 artists throughout Fredericksburg's history, the exhibit includes original sketches, oil paintings and watercolors.
+These works of art were on loan from major institutions and museums across Texas as well as from private collections.

-Other artists slated to be featured include Buck Schiwetz, Lee Ethel, John McClusky and Charles Beckendorf.
-Current active artists include John Hanna, Nancy Bush, Phil Bob Borman and others.
+Other artists featured included Buck Schiwetz, Lee Ethel, John McClusky and Charles Beckendorf.
+Current active artists included John Hanna, Nancy Bush, Phil Bob Borman and others.

-The exhibit will also include sculptures from John Bennett and Jonas Perkins.
-Bennett was a designated Texas State Artists by the Texas Legislature in 2010 and will present a full-clay of Lady Bird Johnson, while Perkins will show a clay bust of "Schatzie" Crouch.
+The exhibit also included sculptures from John Bennett and Jonas Perkins.
+Bennett was a designated Texas State Artists by the Texas Legislature in 2010 and presented a full-clay of Lady Bird Johnson, while Perkins showed a clay bust of "Schatzie" Crouch.

-Father Peter Tarillion, a former priest from St. Mary's Catholic Church, is another artist being featured.
+Father Peter Tarillion, a former priest from St. Mary's Catholic Church, was another artist featured.
 While at the parish, he painted three large paintings which originally hung in the Marionkirche.
 Only two of his works remain today- one of the Crucifixion and one of St. Joseph.
-Part of this project will include professional restoration work on these early paintings.
+Part of this project included professional restoration work on these early paintings.

 Lee Ethel's Fredericksburg

-Pioneer Museum and the Gillespie County Historical Society will be sponsoring a special art exhibition featuring painting and archival sources from Fredericksburg artist Lee Ethel.
-The exhibit, "Lee Ethel's Fredericksburg: The Artist's Paintings and Archival Sources" will be on display at Appretiare Fine Art, 237 W. Main St., from May 7 through September 15, 2021.
+Pioneer Museum and the Gillespie County Historical Society sponsored a special art exhibition featuring painting and archival sources from Fredericksburg artist Lee Ethel.
+The exhibit, "Lee Ethel's Fredericksburg: The Artist's Paintings and Archival Sources" was displayed at Appretiare Fine Art, 237 W. Main St., from May 7 through September 15, 2021.

-More than 40 paintings on loan from private collectors and corresponding archival photographs from the Gillespie County Historical Society's permanent collection are included.
-The exhibit is open Monday-Saturday, 9 a.m. to 4 p.m.
+More than 40 paintings on loan from private collectors and corresponding archival photographs from the Gillespie County Historical Society's permanent collection were included.
+The exhibit was open Monday-Saturday, 9 a.m. to 4 p.m.

-Sponsored events include a presentation of Lee Ethel's art, life and legacy will be given by Lee Ann Whatley, curator of the exhibition and granddaughter of the artist.
-A panel discussion on the historical and community impact of Ethel's artwork will be presented by historians, including Dr. Donald Frazier, director of the Texas Center at Schreiner University in Kerrville.
+Sponsored events included a presentation of Lee Ethel's art, life and legacy given by Lee Ann Whatley, curator of the exhibition and granddaughter of the artist.
+A panel discussion on the historical and community impact of Ethel's artwork was presented by historians, including Dr. Donald Frazier, director of the Texas Center at Schreiner University in Kerrville.

-A special children's educational scavenger hunt will be offered during the summer in conjunction with the exhibit.
-Children will receive a card with images and then have to search the exhibit to find them all.
-After participating, they will receive a small gift.
-Those interested can participate during gallery hours, Monday-Saturday, 9 a.m.to 4 p.m.
+A special children's educational scavenger hunt was offered during the summer in conjunction with the exhibit.
+Children received a card with images and then had to search the exhibit to find them all.
+After participating, they received a small gift.
+Those interested could participate during gallery hours, Monday-Saturday, 9 a.m.to 4 p.m.